svaksha/pythonidae/AI.md

 + [Tensorflow](http://tensorflow.org) ::  Open source software library for numerical computation using data flow graphs.
 [Source code](https://github.com/tensorflow/tensorflow) on GH.
    + [models](https://github.com/tensorflow/models) :: Models built with TensorFlow.
    + Resources: [TensorFlow-Tutorials](https://github.com/nlintz/TensorFlow-Tutorials) :: Simple tutorials using Google's TensorFlow Framework.
++ [tensor2tensor](https://github.com/tensorflow/tensor2tensor) :: Tensor2Tensor (T2T) Transformers is a modular and extensible library and binaries for supervised learning with TensorFlow and with support for sequence tasks.
+It is actively used and maintained by researchers and engineers within the Google Brain team.
 + [theano-nlp](https://github.com/fchollet/theano-nlp) :: Tools and datasets for NLP in Theano.

 ###### Resources